International Course Fees

 DMU Bursaries for International Students

 Leicester College’s university partner, De Montfort University (DMU) offers bursaries to Leicester College international students.
 You may be eligible if you move from a Leicester College course to an undergraduate (Bachelor Degree) programme of study at DMU.

 The bursary scholarships are available to all Leicester College international students who enrol on a DMU undergraduate programme next academic year.

-DMU awards the bursaries on a first-come, first-served basis.
-If you are an international student living in the UK at the time of application, once you have paid your £3,000 tuition fee deposit you will be eligible.
-You will receive a cheque after enrolment.
-A limited number of bursaries are available.
+DMU awards a limited number of bursaries on a first-come, first-served basis.
+If you are an international student living in the UK at the time of application, once you have paid your £4,000 tuition fee deposit you will be eligible.
+Successful scholarship recipients will be notified by email.
+Students awarded scholarships and discounts will have their awards applied automatically when they enrol.

 Applications for the bursary must be made separately from the application for a place on your preferred programme at DMU.
 Further information on the process is available on the DMU website.
 Refer to the information in the section for International students in the UK.